vic-ma/howtodismantle.github.io/_posts/2024-11-25-I-O-Lets-Go-Going-crazy-for-Pepperl-Fuchs-IO-Link-Master-ICE2-8IOL-G65L-V1D.md

 ![image](/assets/2024-11-25/030.png)

-When we switch to the Port 3 tab, because we pluuged the ensor into the physcial port 3, we can see the details of he sensor provided by the vednor in the IODD file.
+When we switch to the Port 3 tab, because we pluuged the ensor into the physcial port 3, we can see the details of the sensor provided by the vendor in the IODD file.
 The matching between the physical sensor and the IODD file happens with the help of the unique product id.

 ![image](/assets/2024-11-25/040.png)